 "Draw your ideas with those letters." - Hiba Bakertit

-We'll share some of the stories here soon, and all of the stories will be available in an ebook this fall.
+We'll share the stories in an ebook in late 2020.
 For now, meet the three prizewinners.

 Hiba's story, "Aiden," is an eye-opening and compassionate world view from the perspective of a boy with autism.
 Hear what she says about empathy, and her advice for other writers.
 Hiba is a student at Med V High School in Taroudant.